Huegoxaga/notes/java/README.md

 - They use function to make conversion.
 (Interger.toString(intx))
 - They use function to test equality(no == sign) (a.equals(b) for Strings)
 - null? relation to reference type with no memory reference.
 0 for some float initialization default when they are not assigned with any number.
+- When a variable is volatile, it means the data must be read from and written to main memory
+  - It cannot use the cache value
+  - The use of main memory over cache is expensive

 ### Type casting